haraka/Haraka/docs/plugins/avg.md

 # avg - Anti-Virus scanner

-This plug-in implements Anti-Virus scanning with AVG using the TCPD daemon which is available for Linux/FreeBSD and is [free for personal or commercial use](http://www.avg.com/gb-en/faq.pnuid-faq_v3_linux).
-It can be downloaded from [here](http://free.avg.com/gb-en/download.prd-alf).
+Implement virus scanning with AVG's TCPD daemon, available for Linux/FreeBSD.
+AVG linux is [free for personal or commercial use](http://www.avg.com/gb-en/faq.pnuid-faq_v3_linux) and can be downloaded from [free.avg.com](http://free.avg.com/gb-en/download.prd-alf).

-Any message that AVG considers to be infected will be rejected.
-Any errors encountered will cause the plugin to return a temporary failure.
+Messages that AVG detects as infected are rejected.
+Errors will cause the plugin to return temporary failures unless the defer options are changed (see below).

 ## Configuration